devicehive/devicehive-python/README.md

 # Devicehive

-The simplest way to create the client is to use `DeviceHiveApi` class.
+The simplest way to create a client is to use `DeviceHiveApi` class.
 If you need to handle server events such as `handle_command_insert`, `handle_command_update` or `handle_notification` you'll have to extend `Handler` class and use `DeviceHive` class for it.